AIC, BIC, Bayesian evidence against the interacting dark energy model: Introduction

 where $\mathcal{L}$ is the maximum of the likelihood function and $d$ is the number of model parameters.
-Model which is the best approximation to the truth from the set under consideration has the smallest value of the AIC quantity.
-It is convenient to evaluate the differences between the AIC quantities computed for the rest of models from our set and the AIC for the best one.
-Those differences ($\Delta_{\text{AIC}}$) are easy to interpret and allow a quick `strength of evidence' for considered model with respect to the best one.
+A model which is the best approximation to the truth from a set of models under consideration has the smallest value of the AIC quantity.
+It is convenient to evaluate the differences between the AIC quantities computed for the rest of models from the set and the AIC for the best one.
+Those differences ($\Delta_{\text{AIC}}$) are easy to interpret and allow a quick `strength of evidence' for a considered model with respect to the best one.
 The models with $0 \le \Delta_{\text{AIC}}\le 2$ have substantial support (evidence), those where $4<\Delta_{\text{AIC}}\le 7$ have considerably less support, while models having $\Delta_{\text{AIC}} > 10 $ have essentially no support with respect to the best model.

 It is worth noting that the complexity of the model is interpreted here as the number of its free parameters that can be adjusted to fit the model to the observations.
 If models under consideration fit the data equally well according to the Akaike rule the best one is with the smallest number of model parameters (the simplest one in such an approach).